AntczakEI/stellarliftapp/_posts/2026-04-05-how-much-sodium-do-you-lose-in-sweat.md

 ## Sources and further reading

-The ranges and principles in this guide were checked against research on whole-body sweat rate, sweat sodium concentration and exercise sodium loss.
+The ranges and principles in this guide are informed by research on whole-body sweat rate, sweat sodium concentration and exercise sodium loss.

 * Baker LB. **Sweating Rate and Sweat Sodium Concentration in Athletes: A Review of Methodology and Intra/Interindividual Variability.** Sports Medicine.
 2017;47(Suppl 1):111–128.
 PMID: 28332116.
   https://pubmed.ncbi.nlm.nih.gov/28332116/